blocksjs/blocksjs/tutorials/README.md

 This is a beautiful website on it's own, but let's make it actually do something.
 Ya know...be more than pretty cows dancing around.

+***
+##Two: Syncing Events between blocks

 When we click on a button we expect something to happen, right?
 That's why buttons exist!
 Likewise, buttons in BlocksJS emit an event to the page with a message.
 They also alert their parent that they've been pressed.
 All button blocks do this by default and thus if we want to make more types of button-type objects we should in some way (there are multiple ways to extend a class as we shall see later).

-The button blockClass automatically sends a message when it is clicked.
-It's one of te key reasons for being a different type of block, because that's what buttons do!
-Looking at the blockClass itself we see that when it is pressed it automatically calls the 'emit' function, which sends a message to the global 'button' channel.
+The key feature of the button blockClass is that it automatically sends a message when it is clicked or activated.
+Looking at the blockClass itself we see that when it is pressed it automatically calls the *'emit'* function, which sends a message to the global 'button' channel.

 ###//(In the Button block declaration, linked here)
 ```javascript